Skip to main content

 Key takeaway

-The Playfair cipher is a digraph substitution cipher that encrypts letter pairs rather than single characters, which weakens simple frequency analysis but does not defeat it because digraph frequencies in natural language are still non-uniform.
-Extending the grid from 5x5 to 6x6 adds digit support without changing the underlying mechanics.
-CTF challenges that regenerate a key each session force you to implement the algorithm correctly rather than hardcode an answer, which is the same skill needed when auditing a custom cryptographic implementation in real-world code.
-Classical ciphers like Playfair are still encountered in CTFs and are worth understanding as a foundation before studying modern symmetric ciphers.
+Playfair is a digraph substitution cipher, encrypting letter pairs rather than single characters.
+That weakens simple frequency analysis without defeating it, because digraph frequencies in natural language are still far from uniform.
+Widening the grid from 5x5 to 6x6 adds digits and changes nothing mechanically.
+A challenge that regenerates its key each session forces you to implement the algorithm properly instead of hardcoding an answer, which is exactly the skill needed when auditing a custom cryptographic implementation.

 Related reading